 2. Customer Surveys

 To gather information, UX designers often use surveys on how users perceive the company’s interfaces.
-While their primary goal is to gather information on usage, you can also use them to collect customer data.
+While their primary goal is to gather information on usage, you can also use them to gather customer data.

 Usually, a survey contains a personal information section with data such as age, gender, or job.
 These are personal information that you can use for other purposes and you might want to store.
 Be careful to not change the primary goal of your survey, which is to gather feedback.
 If you want to store the data of the survey in your CRM, add an extra step at the end of your survey, asking for the necessary permissions.